xpavlic4/book-extracts/Atomic Habits.md

 Gradually, your habits become associated not with a single trigger but with entire context surrounding the behavior.
 The context becomes the cue.

-It is easier to build new habits in a anew environment because you are not fighting against old cues.
+It is easier to build new habits in a new environment because you are not fighting against old cues.

 ### Secrets to self-control
  The inversion of the 1st Law of Behavior Change is make it invisible.